Questions about singing at our events

 Hold the microphone within three inches of your mouth.
 Really!
 The farther away you hold it, the more your host has to amplify it and the more likely you’ll hear nasty feedback.

 - Point the microphone directly at your face.
 Microphones are designed to pick up sound in a very specific region, so if you sing into the side of the mic, we won’t hear it unless we boost the sound, and that can cause feedback.

 - Don’t cover/cradle/hold the head of the microphone.
 This is a big one that has become super common!
 Again, any time you block the microphone’s natural pickup, you’re blocking sound and risking feedback.
 Your favorite pop stars can hold the microphone in wacky ways because they’re usually lip-syncing!

 Please do not.
 Our equipment is made to be replaceable, but it’s not invulnerable.
 If you screw up our stuff you’re going to ruin the night for everyone.

 Maybe!
 Still, shut up about it.
-It takes courage just to show up and sing, so give them props for that!
-Our performances are not open mics: karaoke is about entertaining, not being the next contestant on The Voice.
-If you can’t have fun watching other people have fun, find some other place to be.
+It takes courage just to show up and sing, so they automatically get our love!
+Pop Up Karaoke performances are not open mics: karaoke is about entertaining, not being the next contestant on The Voice.
+If you can’t have fun watching other people have fun, our shows are probably not the right place for you.

-By the way, even if you’re booing a friend (and honestly, why would you do that?!) we’re going to ask you to knock it off.
+By the way: NO BOOING.
+Even if you’re booing a friend (and honestly, why would you do that?!) we’re going to ask you to knock it off.
 The second time we’ll ask you to leave.
 We don’t know the difference between you heckling a friend and heckling a stranger, so don’t make it weird.
 Plus, it makes people outside of your circle worried that you might boo them.
 So don’t do it.
 Thanks!